Skip to main content

 The goal of induction, the first part of treatment, is to get the number of leukemia cells to very low levels, putting the APL into remission.
 The most important drug in the initial treatment of APL is all-trans-retinoic acid (ATRA).
 This is usually combined with one of these:

 • Arsenic trioxide (ATO), another non-chemo drug.
-For some people at higher risk of APL coming back after treatment, the targeted drug gemtuzumab ozogamicin (Mylotarg) might be added as well.
+For some people who have a higher risk of APL coming back after treatment, the targeted drug gemtuzumab ozogamicin (Mylotarg) might be added as well.

 • Chemotherapy (an anthracycline) plus ATO

-A bone marrow biopsy is usually done about a month after starting treatment, to see if the leukemia is in remission.
+A bone marrow biopsy with repeat genetic testing is usually done about a month or so after starting treatment, to see if the leukemia is in remission.
 Induction is typically continued until the APL is in remission, which might take up to 2 months.

 Consolidation (post-remission therapy)